Listicles

 How about another example?

-When I published my complete list of SEO tools, I reached out to the people behind each of the tools that included on my list.
+When I published a list of the best SEO tools, I contacted the people behind each tool.

 And because I featured them and their tool, many of them happily shared my content on social media.